florinpatrascu/bolt_sips/docs/features/routing.md

 core3    | 2019-06-17 12:37:59.165+0000 INFO  Remote interface available at http://localhost:7476/
 ```

-Check to see if you can connect to your local Neo4j cluster, as simple as pointing your Internet browser to this url: `http://localhost:7474`, and if everything was executed succesfully, you'll be seeing the familiar Neo4j web interface.
+Check to see if you can connect to your local Neo4j cluster, as simple as pointing your Internet browser to this url: `http://localhost:7474`, and if everything was executed successfully, you'll be seeing the familiar Neo4j web interface.

 Now let's play with the `Bolt.Sips`driver and our local Neo4j cluster.